luckyray0314/Azure-chatgpt/README.md

-# Unleash the Power of Azure Open AI
+# Unleash the Power of Azure ChatGPT

 ![](/images/intro.png)